khalid586/ATM-bank-using-oop-python/README.md

 ## Check Balance
+- User must create a pin and enter the correct pin in order to check balance.

-User will be shown balance when he enters the correct pin just like all the above-mentioned methods.
+- **User will be shown balance when he enters the correct pin just like all the above-mentioned methods.**

 <details><summary>Code</summary>